 The Mountain Heritage Center, founded in 1979, is located on the ground floor of the H. F. Robinson Administration Building at Western Carolina University in Cullowhee, NC.

-A regional museum, the Center studies, documents, and interprets the culture and history of Southern Appalachia and provides museum services to the western part of the state.
-To that end it collects artifacts, builds exhibitions, documents and presents traditional craft demonstrations and musical performances, produces books and musical recordings, and enriches the curricula of elementary, secondary, and university students.
+A regional museum, the MHC documents, studies, and interprets the culture and history of Southern Appalachia.
+It also provides museum services to western North Carolina.
+To that end it collects artifacts, builds exhibitions, and showcases traditional skills including craft and music.